10 Most Famous Cars in Movies of All Time

 Top speed: 224 km/ 139 mph

-Unlike Starsky & Hutch, which is set in the same time period as the TV show, this movie is set in present day.
-At the beginning of the movie, the car is a faded orange with a hand-painted “01,” black steel wheels, a standard front bumper, and no Confederate flag on the roof.
-Halfway through the film, The General undergoes a transformation after being vandalized: Cooter repaints it a bright “Hemi” orange, adds ten-spoke turbine wheels, the octagonal “01,” a black grille guard, the flag, a “Dixie” horn, and the “General Lee” above the door openings.
+This film takes place in the present, in contrast to Starsky & Hutch, which is set in the same era as the television series.
+The car has a faded orange color at the start of the film, black steel wheels, a standard front bumper, a hand-painted "01," and no Confederate flag on the roof.
+The General changes during the middle of the movie after being vandalized: Repainting it in a vivid "Hemi" orange, Cooter also adds ten-spoke turbine wheels, the black grille guard, the flag, a "Dixie" horn, and the "General Lee" above the door openings.

 Read More: Top 10 Most Bizarre and Weirdest Cars In History